-It is noted that aerosols not only affect the solar radiation budget at the surface of the earth and in the atmosphere but also on the hydrological cycle and precipitation rate (Lohmann and Feichter, 2005; Kosmopoulos et al., 2008).
+It is noted that aerosols not only affect the solar radiation budget at the surface of the earth and in the atmosphere but also on the precipitation hydrological cycle and rate (Lohmann and Feichter, 2005; Kosmopoulos et al., 2008).
 Moreover, dust particles modify the transmission of both short-wave and long-wave radiation through the atmosphere through atmospheric scattering and absorption processes (Otto et al., 2007) and consequently produce heating in the atmospheric column due to dust absorption (Haywood et al., 2001).
-Significant effects on non - climatic related processes such as human health and ecosystem services have been noted (Smart et al., 2011).
+Significant effects on non -climatic related processes such as human health and ecosystem services have been noted (Smart et al., 2011).
 Increasing aerosol loading has mainly been attributed to biomass burning and boreal forest fire aerosol events and thus exacerbated the existing problems associated with air quality and public health (Torres et al., 2002).

-Several studies have used satellite measurements to monitor space time characteristics of aerosols, at both regional and global scales (Kaufman et al., 2005; Matheson et al., 2005).
-Satellite remote sensing technique allows both spatial and temporal pattern and properties of aerosols to be assessed (Kosmopoulos et al., 2008).
+Several studies have used satellite measurements monitor time to space characteristics of aerosols, at both regional and global scales (Kaufman et al., 2005; Matheson et al., 2005).
+Satellite remote sensing technique allows both spatial and temporal pattern and properties of aerosols assessed to be (Kosmopoulos et al., 2008).
 The spatio-temporal processes involved can then be indirectly described and mapped through modelling techniques, e.g., by using the USA's National Oceanic and Atmospheric Administration (NOAA) HYSPLIT model (Draxler and Rolph, 2003).
+In several urban areas of Europe, the United States, Australia, and some regions of Asia, the mass concentration of ambient aerosol particles is routinely measured by ground stations.
+However, individual ground-based observations represent point measurements and do not have coverage required to map regional or global distributions of aerosols.
+One major advancement in this respect has been the introduction of the AERONET Aerosol Robotic Network (Holben et al., 1998), which means that satellite remote sensing of aerosols no longer needs to be largely independent but can be tied in to this coordinated and harmonized ground data.